sungnga/react-revents/README.md

   - Use the custom useFirestoreCollection() hook:
     - This custom hook takes query, data, and deps parameters as an object
     - For query param, the arrow function is going to call the query getUserPhotos() method and pass in profile.id as an argument
-    - For data param, the arrow function takes photos as an argument and then dispatches the listenToUserPhotos() action that takes the photos as an argument
+    - For data param, the arrow function takes photos that we got back from the query as an argument and then dispatches the listenToUserPhotos() action that takes the photos as an argument
-    - For deps param, list profile.id and dispatch as two dependencies in the dependencies array
+    - For deps param, list profile.id and dispatch as two dependencies in the dependencies array.
+Any changes to these dependencies will cause the component to re-render
     ```javascript
     useFirestoreCollection({
       query: () => getUserPhotos(profile.id),